SolaceDev/pubsubplus-connector-kafka-sink/README.md

 #### Sending to PubSub+ Queue

-When Kafka records reliability is critical, it is recommended to mimic this reliability and configure the Sink Connector to send records to the Event Mesh using PubSub+ queues at the cost of reduced throughput.
+When Kafka records reliability is critical, we recommend configuring the Sink Connector to send records to the Event Mesh using PubSub+ queues at the cost of reduced throughput.

 A PubSub+ queue guarantees order of delivery, provides High Availability and Disaster Recovery (depending on the setup of the PubSub+ brokers) and provides an acknowledgment to the connector when the event is stored in all HA and DR members and flushed to disk.
-This is a higher guarantee than is provided by Kafka even for Kafka idempotent delivery.
+This is a higher guarantee than is provided by Kafka, even for Kafka idempotent delivery.

-The connector uses local transactions to deliver to the queue by default - the transaction is committed if messages are flushed by Kafka Connect (see below how to tune flush interval) or the outstanding messages size reaches the `sol.autoflush.size` (default 200) configuration.
+The connector uses local transactions to deliver to the queue by default.
+The transaction is committed if messages are flushed by Kafka Connect (see below how to tune flush interval) or the outstanding messages size reaches the `sol.autoflush.size` (default 200) configuration.

 Note that generally one connector can send to only one queue.